JBrandonS/MLPNG/README.md

   - `alm` : the gaussian $a_{\ell m}$ values in `shape: (nims, len(polarizations), data)`
   - `almng`: the non-gaussian $a_{\ell m}^{NG}$ values in `shape :(nsims, len(polarizations), data)`
     - where the size of `data` depends on the settings used in a complicated way.
-  - `settings`: A copy of the settings file used to generate the data for refrence.
+  - `settings`: A copy of the settings file used to generate the data for reference.

 - For the data files in `data/[un]lensed/`:
   - `estimates`: the KSW estimates of the bispectrum in `shape: (nsims,)`
-  - `errors`: the precent diff errors of the estimates vs true fnls in `shape: (nsims,)`
+  - `errors`: the percent diff errors of the estimates vs true fnls in `shape: (nsims,)`
   - `fnls`: the fnl values used to generate the data in `shape: (nsims,)`
     - if you need to align the fnls with the patches use `np.repeat(fnls, npatches)`.
   - `patches`: the patches used to generate the data in `shape: (nsims, len(polarizations), npatches, nside, nside)`
-  - `settings`: A copy of the settings file used to generate the data for refrence.
+  - `settings`: A copy of the settings file used to generate the data for reference.

 - The KSW uses a MC which is saved as `data/[un]lensed/kswmc_*`.
   - These are not important for us but are used to quicken future runs with the same settings (based on filename).

 ### Notes on files

 Simultaneous runs are supported as long as the filenames do not collide.
 The alms settings may match as long as they have been previously generated.
-Existing non-completed files (ending with `.nc`) will be overritten in the data generation step.
-Completed alm files will be overriden once the alms are fully generated and, if useing slurm job arrays, combined.
-Completed data files will be overriden once the estimator is finished.
+Existing non-completed files (ending with `.nc`) will be overwritten in the data generation step.
+Completed alm files will be overwritten once the alms are fully generated and, if using slurm job arrays, combined.
+Completed data files will be overwritten once the estimator is finished.

 For best results use the `cleanup.sh` script to remove all incomplete files before starting a new run.